Sports Medicine Doctor

-As the region's most preferred orthopedic practice, our sports medicine doctors at Appalachian Orthopedics are dedicated to providing expert care for patients with sports-related injuries and conditions in Bristol, Johnson City, Kingsport, and the surrounding areas.
+Our sports medicine doctors at Appalachian Orthopedics are dedicated to providing expert care for patients with sports-related injuries and conditions in Abingdon, Bristol, Johnson City, and the surrounding areas.

 Sports medicine doctors are specialty-trained medical experts who can treat athletes as well as patients who are weekend warriors.
 They also see people who consider themselves non-athletes but who have experienced an issue or injury that falls within the field of sports medicine.
 Some of the conditions these specialists treat can easily be identified as sports-related issues through their names, such as tennis elbow, golfer’s elbow, or runner’s knee.
 Other conditions that sports medicine doctors treat are not as easily identified as being related to sports, such as iliotibial band syndrome.
 Sports injuries can be sudden (acute) injuries or overuse injuries.